one2nc/hot-reload-inside-docker-examples/spring-boot-postgres/README.md

 ## Outcome

-By doing `docker-compose up` inside working directory you should be able to run the SpringBoot application.
+By doing `docker-compose up` inside the working directory you should be able to run the SpringBoot application.
 The app is compiled in docker.
 Your code changes will be automatically compiled and hot reloaded without having to restart the app or docker container.

 NOTE:

-In case of maven project, to achieve hot reload inside docker, you just need to add `Dockerfile` and `docker-compose.yml` file to the existing project.
+In the case of a Maven project, to achieve hot reload inside docker, you just need to add the `Dockerfile` and `docker-compose.yml` files to the existing project.
-In case of gradle project, to achieve hot reload inside docker, you just need to add `Dockerfile-Gradle` and `docker-compose-gradle.yml` to the existing project.
+In the case of a Gradle project, to achieve hot reload inside docker, you just need to add the `Dockerfile-Gradle` and `docker-compose-gradle.yml` to the existing project.
-But it isn't straight forward in case of SpringBoot application.
-You need to perform additional check i.e does hot reload works locally?
+But it isn't straightforward in the case of a SpringBoot application.
+You need to perform additional checks i.e does hot reload work locally?

-For hot reload to work in a SpringBoot application you need to have `spring-boot-devtools` dependency inside `pom.xml` for Maven project and inside build.gradle for Gradle project.
+For hot reload to work in a SpringBoot application you need to have `spring-boot-devtools` dependency inside `pom.xml` for the Maven project and inside build.gradle for Gradle project.

 ## SpringBoot + Postgres + Docker